hughbien/thymerb/README.md

     $ thyme -d

-To interrupt the timer in daemon mode, simply run `thyme --stop`.
+To interrupt the timer in daemon mode, run `thyme` again.
 Or wait 25 minutes for it to kill itself.

 Configure
 =========